spack/spack/lib/spack/docs/packaging_guide.rst

 .. code-block:: python
    :linenos:

-   # FIXME:
+   #
    # This is a template package file for Spack.
-We've conveniently
+We've put "FIXME"
-   # put "FIXME" labels next to all the things you'll want to change.
+   # next to all the things you'll want to change.
+Once you've handled
+   # them, you can save this file and test your package like this:
    #
-   # Once you've edited all the FIXME's, delete this whole message,
-   # save this file, and test out your package like this:
-   #
    #     spack install cmake
    #
-   # You can always get back here to change things with:
+   # You can edit this file again by typing:
    #
    #     spack edit cmake
    #
-   # See the spack documentation for more information on building
+   # See the Spack documentation for more information on packaging.
-   # packages.
+   # If you submit this package back to Spack as a pull request,
+   # please first remove this boilerplate and all FIXME comments.
    #
    from spack import *

    class Cmake(Package):
-       """FIXME: put a proper description of your package here."""
+       """FIXME: Put a proper description of your package here."""

-       # FIXME: add a proper url for your package's homepage here.
+       # FIXME: Add a proper url for your package's homepage here.
        homepage = "http://www.example.com"
        url      = "http://www.cmake.org/files/v2.8/cmake-2.8.12.1.tar.gz"